issp-center-dev/HPhi/doc/en/source/tutorial/expertmode_en.rst

     i     0     i     1    i+1     1    i+1     0   1.000000  0.000000
     i     1     i     0    i+1     0    i+1     1   1.000000  0.000000

 There are other file formats for constructing the Hamiltonian.
-The details of the input formats of two-body interactions are shown in Secs. :ref:`Subsec:interall` - :ref:`Subsec:pairlift`.
+The details of the input formats of two-body interactions are shown in :ref:`Subsec:interall` - :ref:`Subsec:pairlift`.

 Setting output components
 -------------------------